 The Morgan Stanley Institutional Liquidity Fund ("MSILF") is rated AAAm by Standard and Poor's and the maturity is weighted under 31 days.
-MSILF records its investments at fair value and District records its investment in MSILF usng the net asset value method.
+MSILF records its investments at fair value and the District records its investment in MSILF usng the net asset value method.
 The fund is a money market fund with each share maintaining a value of \$1.
-The money market fund invests in high quality debt securities issued by te U.S. Government.
-At December 31, 2021, the District had \$42,021 invested in the MSILF held by a trustee.
+The money market fund invests in high quality debt securities issued by the U.S. Government.
+At December 31, 2022, the Distirct had \$248 invested in the MSILF held by a trustee.

-IV.
-Long-term Debt
+V. Long-term Debt